East Coast Trail hike to Cape Spear : Blackhead to Petty Harbour

-We were up at 6 am this morning.
+We were up at 6 AM this morning.
 As we made our breakfast of oatmeal, raisin bread and coffee we watched as a huge fog bank rolled in off the ocean, completely obscuring St. John's harbour.
 The fog was so dense we assumed that our views from Cape Spear would consist only of the immediate coastline, but to our amazement, half an hour later the fog had burned off, leaving only blue skies.
 The weather on the edge of the Atlantic really is fickle.

-After packing everything up we set off along the very short community connector to the Blackhead Path trail head on the other side of town.
-The Blackhead path, which is fairly short, began with a steep climb up a rocky slope.
+After packing everything up we set off along the very short community connector to the Blackhead Path trailhead on the other side of town.
+The Blackhead Path, which is fairly short, began with a steep climb up a rocky slope.

-Whales on the East Coast Trail
+Birdwatching along the East Coast Trail

 As we paused to catch our breath, we looked back over the harbour and to our great delight saw a minke whale!!
 He surfaced a few times before disappearing.
 As we watched we noticed a group of Northern Gannets circling above the whale, as well as a couple Great Black-backed Gulls cruising nearby.
-Looking down we suddenly noticed a Bald Eagle perched atop a rock outcropping, calming watching the whole spectacle.
+Looking down we suddenly noticed a Bald Eagle perched atop a rock outcropping, calmly watching the whole spectacle.
 It was a morning of natural wonders!

-After a somewhat precarious climb along the coast, we came to the foundations of two dummy forts which were built during the Second World War as a means of convincing enemy aircraft and naval vessels that the Newfoundland coastline was heavily defended.
+heavily defended.
 This is one of the unique features of the East Coast Trail that we are thoroughly enjoying - it is so rich in both nature and history, and it offers so many unexpected delights every day.

 About an hour later, after hiking along the coastline and enjoying clear views back to Fort Amherst and Signal Hill, we arrived at the Cape Spear National Historical Site.